 If visiting in Summer you may be lucky enough to witness a Fisherman’s friends performance at the harbour of this Cornish village.
 The group have become famous for singing their local traditional songs, and they’re now even the subject of a popular film!

 For great, fresh seafood, have a meal at the Mote – one of Port Isaac’s favourite restaurants serving both hearty and light dishes.
+While you’re in the county, check out some of the famous Cornish pubs for a pint with a top of notoriety.

 Where to go glamping in Port Isaac